qyangcv/zopilot/docs/README_EN.md

 **English** · [简体中文](../README.md)

-Zopilot is a Zotero plugin that brings AI into the Zopilot sidebar as your paper-reading assistant.
+Zopilot is a modern Zotero AI plugin that brings AI into the Zopilot sidebar as your paper-reading assistant.

 ## Highlights

 - Standalone sidebar window
 - Minimal, information-dense UI design
-- Supports BYOK and Codex CLI
+- Supports BYOK (OpenAI-compatible API) and Codex CLI

 ## Requirements

 - Zotero 9.0
-- MacOS 或 Windows x64
+- macOS or Windows x86_64

 ## Getting Started